2bttns/game-obj-json-formatter/README.md

 This script converts JSON data into a format readable by the 2bttns Console.

 ## Game Objects Model
 The script converts any size JSON into the data model below.

-You `name` field is required.
+> Your JSON must contain a `name` equivalent field.
+These values are loaded as choices within your Game buttons.

 ```typescript
 const outputShape: OutputShape = {